 d.
 Then they will seek a vision from a prophet: Frightened by the disaster and confused by the rumor, some would finally seek a word from God.
 In that day of judgment, there would be none.
 The law will perish from the priest, and counsel from the elders.

 i.
 Ezekiel 7:26 seems to be an answer to what was said in Jerusalem at the time, as recorded in Jeremiah 18:18: Then they said, “Come and let us devise plans against Jeremiah; for the law shall not perish from the priest, nor counsel from the wise, nor the word from the prophet.
 Come and let us attack him with the tongue, and let us not give heed to any of his words.”

 ii.
 The king will mourn: “In the eyes of Ezekiel, the king was Jehoiachin (1:2) and the prince was Zedekiah.
 Though Zedekiah was the last king of Judah, the prophet didn’t recognize his reign but considered him only a prince (12:10, 12).”
 (Wiersbe)

 e.
 According to what they deserve I will judge them: This was a terrible promise.
 Israel had sinned greatly, so a great judgment was coming upon them.

 f.
 Then they shall know that I am the LORD: The triple repetition in this chapter makes the point strongly.
-God’s purpose was not Israel’s pain, but their restoration to true relationship with Him.
+God’s purpose was not Israel’s pain, but their restoration to a true relationship with Him.